webqit/webflo/README.md

 For when your application needs to give an app-like experience:
 + [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) - with full support for route handlers - for [Progressive Web Apps (PWA)](https://web.dev/progressive-web-apps/) functionalities.

-Overall, this puts your application in line with the web of today, and of the future!
+Now, all of this puts your application in line with the web platform of today, and of the future!
 </details>

 *This and more - ahead!*